-At the core of this philosophy was the secular, mechanistic view of the universe known as ‘atomism’.
-In particular, Epicurus (and Lucretius) argued that all that really exists are an infinite number of tiny atoms moving around empty space at random, colliding with each other and forming all the visible stuff and events that we experience in the world according to fixed natural laws.
+At the core of this philosophy was the secular, mechanistic view of the universe known as atomism.
+In particular, Epicurus (and Lucretius) argued that all that really exists is an infinite number of tiny atoms moving around empty space at random, colliding with each other and forming all the visible stuff and events that we experience in the world according to fixed natural laws.

-The idea here is even more relevant to life today than it might seem.
-Lucretius’ overall intention, as that of his predecessor, is that a rational understanding of why things happen in the world as they do will remove our fear of the gods and of death, thus allowing us to attain true peace and happiness in life.
+The idea is even more relevant to life today than it might seem.
+Lucretius’ overall intention, as that of his predecessor, is that a rational understanding of why things happen will remove our fear of the gods and of death, thus allowing us to attain true peace and happiness in life.

 The human soul, for instance, being purely physical in nature and subject to natural laws, must die along with the body.
 As a result, Lucretius insists, we can experience no sensation at all after death.
 Death will be for us just like what it was like before we were born: absolutely nothing.